StreamElements/docs/docs/chatbot/variables/channel.md

 ## Usage

-To use a channel variable, include it in your chatbot command or overlay text using the `$()` syntax.
-The variable will be automatically replaced with the corresponding value when the message is sent or the overlay is displayed.
+To use a channel variable, include it in your chatbot command using the `$()` syntax.
+The variable will be automatically replaced with the corresponding value when the message is sent.

 ## Available $(channel) Variables